Kerry Carpenter Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.22 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have a 5.20 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to surrender 113 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Royals pitchers combine to give up 114 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- The Royals are sending Yarbrough (2-4) out for his fifth start of the season.
-He is 2-4 with a 5.29 ERA and 19 strikeouts through 32 1/3 innings pitched.
+- Greinke (1-9) takes the mound for the Royals in his 19th start of the season.
+He's put together a 5.05 ERA in 92 2/3 innings pitched, with 64 strikeouts.

-- In his most recent appearance on Sunday, July 9, the lefty went six innings against the Cleveland Guardians, giving up one earned run while surrendering six hits.
+- In his most recent time out on Tuesday, July 4, the right-hander threw 5 1/3 innings against the Minnesota Twins, allowing six earned runs while surrendering seven hits.

-- The 31-year-old has a 5.29 ERA and 5.3 strikeouts per nine innings in 11 games this season, while allowing a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.